ut-proj/music/codebeam-america-2021/demos/hhgg/speaker-notes.md

 We need to update our melody-player to use this ...

-Perhaps that's a bit busy now, so let's simplify the note timings to play a little longer
+Perhaps that's a bit busy now, so let's simplify the note timings to play each note a little longer

 ## 6th Step